datagrok-ai/public/help/develop/develop.md

   postfixing your classes with `View` and `Viewer` respectively
 * The names of semantic type detectors typically start with the `detect` prefix, e.g., `detectNucleotides` or `detectRDSmiles`
-* File names can be written in lower case, with dashes between words: `tika-extractor.py` and `chord-viewer.js`
+* Filenames can be written in lower case, with dashes between words: `tika-extractor.py` and `chord-viewer.js`

 ## Development